 Using scent to calm dogs is extremely effective, given their strong sensitivity to smells.
 Among the different fragrances that can calm dogs down effectively, lavender is known to be the most effective for most of the breeds.
 It is a key ingredient in many of the dog calming spray or pheromone collars out there in the market.
 Chamomile is a reliable alternative as well.
 Avoid peppermint or rosemary though.

 Having said that, dogs are equally sensitive to smells that they hate.
 Be sure NOT to choose the smells that repel them.
 Here are the 6 all-natural scents from plant extracts that can effectively calm your dog, especially during your car travels.

 According to the National Center for Biotechnology Information (NCBI), lavender oil contains Linalool which has been widely investigated and scientifically proven to interact with neurotransmitters in the brains of dogs in a way that brings about a state of sedation.
 Because of this, many of the calming essential oils in the market has lavender as the main ingredient.

-The floral scent emitted by lavender is extremely pleasant
+The floral scent emitted by lavender is extremely pleasant to complement its usage.

 Other Benefits Of Lavender